 - Work with clients to identify behaviors or situations that interfere with their recovery

 - Teach families about addiction or behavior disorders and help them develop strategies to cope with those problems

 - Refer clients to other resources and services, such as job placement services and support groups

 - Conduct outreach programs to help people identify the signs of addiction and other destructive behavior, as well as steps to take to avoid such behavior

-- Substance abuse and behavioral disorder counselors, also called addiction counselors, work with clients individually and in group sessions.
+- Substance use and behavioral disorder counselors, also called addiction counselors, work with clients individually and in group sessions.
 Many incorporate the principles of 12-step programs, such as Alcoholics Anonymous (AA) to guide their practice.
 They teach clients how to cope with stress and life’s problems in ways that help them recover.
 Furthermore, they help clients rebuild professional relationships and, if necessary, reestablish their career.
 They also help clients improve their personal relationships and find ways to discuss their addiction or other problem with family and friends.

 - Some addiction counselors work in facilities that employ many types of healthcare and mental health professionals.
 Addiction counselors may work with psychiatrists, social workers, physicians, and registered nurses to develop treatment plans and coordinate care for patients.